 Here are two other major benefits that will come with feeding children nutritious, disease-preventing food:

-Where can parents find tools and resources to help them make healthier choices for their family?
+Where can parents find tools and resources to help them make healthier choices for their families?

 How can parents get kids excited about eating healthy foods and staying active to prevent cancer later in life?